product-os/deploynaut/README.md

 Reviewers must:

 - Have repository write access or higher.
-- Not be the deployment actor.
+- Not be the commit author or committer.
 - Not be a bot account.

 ### Security Measures